blakeNaccarato/c-therm-tci/docs/pdf.md

 ## Starting a test

-Once you have finished **Instrument warm-up** and **Preparing your sample**, you are ready to begin testing.
-By making good selections during test setup, such as setting "Material" and "Material Lot" appropriately, it will be easier to process the data after **Exporting results**.
+Once you have finished **Instrument warm-up** and []**Preparing your sample**, you are ready to begin testing.
+By making good selections during test setup, such as setting "Material Group", "Material", and "Material Lot" appropriately, it will be easier to process the data after **Exporting results**.
 After the login process, the main screen will appear.
 Start a new test by clicking the "New Test" button as shown in {numref}`09-new-test`.

 ```{tip}
 If you are testing a novel sample, make sure to define a unique "Material Lot" to differentiate between it and other tests of the same material.
 See **Categorizing your samples** for details.